yunabe/lgo/README.md

 # Try lgo from your browser without installation
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/yunabe/lgo-binder/master)

-Thanks to [binder (mybinder.org)](https://mybinder.org/), you try lgo on your browsers with temporary docker containers on binder.
+Thanks to [binder (mybinder.org)](https://mybinder.org/), you can try lgo on your browsers with temporary docker containers on binder.
 Open your temporary Jupyter Notebook from the button above and enjoy lgo.

 # Quick Start with Docker